BoettigerLab/protocols/ProbeMaking.md

 	5. Image progress
 	6. Incubate at 72°C for 8 seconds.
 	7. Cycle through steps 2.1.2 and 2.1.6 approximately 15-28 times.
+	8. Be sure to stop the reaction only when at 72°C or below.
+Stopping during the melting phase will result in cross-annealed hybrids.

 3. OPTIONAL: validate PCR reaction by running 2 µl out on a 2% agarose borax gel.
 	1. Dissolve 2 g agarose in 100 ml borax solution by boiling for 30 seconds.
-	2. Cast the hot solution and let sit until gelled.
+	2. Cast the hot solution and let sit until gelled. (incubate at 4C to accelerate gelling).
-	3. A satisfying result will feature a single band, which will be more likely to happen if the PCR reaction does not saturate.
+	3. A satisfying result will feature a single band, typically at 120-160 bp, depending on the length of the library.
-	4. If amplification fails, try altering annealing conditions.
+	4. A failed result may look like:
+		- Two strong bands, one higher-weight than the target, indicates the presence of cross-annealed hybrids resulting from over amplification.
+		- A single band of than expected molecular weight, indicating all product is cros hybridized.
+		- decreasing the number of cycles and/or increasing the primer concentration may help.

 #### PCR cleanup (50 µl reaction)
   1. In a 1.5 ml tube, add 350 μL Zymo DNA binding buffer to ~50 μL of PCR product.